La qualité des prévisions géopolitiques des milieux du renseignement autorise un optimisme prudent, révèle une nouvelle étude.

 When we met, Alan was already tackling that question by keeping track of how events in the world that were forecasted actually turned out.
 To know how accurate forecasts are, one must also know what eventually happened.
 Yet such ex post facto tracking is hardly ever done by intelligence organizations.
 That’s not too surprising either, given how much time it takes to keep careful, systematic track of the past.

 At a fortuitous meeting where Alan described his early efforts, I pointed out that he had effectively set up the conditions for a quantitative study of forecasting accuracy, and I offered to turn the statistical crank.
-As the study developed, we refined the methods for doing the research, and what started out as purely a quality control exercise developed into a broader applied research question.
+As the study developed, we refined the methods for doing the research, and what started out as a purely quality control exercise developed into a broader applied research question.
 It was a wonderful evolution.

-Drawing on a comprehensive set of forecasts from Alan’s division over a roughly six-year period, we extracted just over 1,500 forecasts whose outcomes could be unambiguously coded as having occurred or not occurred, and for which we also had the analysts’ numerical probability estimates of the events’ occurrence.
+Drawing on a comprehensive set of forecasts from Alan’s division over a roughly six-year period, we extracted just over 1,500 forecasts whose outcomes could be unambiguously coded as having occurred or not occurred, and for which we had the analysts’ numerical probability estimates of the events’ occurrence.
 We also kept track of other factors, such as whether the forecaster was a junior or a senior analyst, whether it was an easier or harder call to make, and whether it was deemed to be of higher or lower importance for policy decision-making.

 We examined several quantitative measures of forecasting quality, but the main results can be summarized nontechnically in two key points.
 First, we found very good accuracy.
-Excluding a small number of cases where the analyst assigned a 50-50 probability"the proverbial coin-toss that points to no specific outcome"94 percent of the forecasts pointed decision-makers in the right direction.
+Excluding a small number of cases where the analyst assigned a 50-50 probability — the proverbial coin-toss that points to no specific outcome — 94 percent of the forecasts pointed decision-makers in the right direction.
 That is, when the events actually didn’t occur, most forecasts assigned a probability lower than 50 percent.
 Likewise, when the events actually did occur, most assigned a probability higher than 50 percent.

 Second, we found that intelligence forecasts were very well calibrated.
 In other words, if we look at a set of forecasts of a given probability level, say 75 percent, we find that about 75 percent of those forecasted events actually occurred.
 That is, the forecasters’ probabilities are proportional to the relative frequencies of event occurrence observed in the real world.
 The slight imperfections in calibration that we observed primarily reflected underconfidence.
 This is unsurprising given the high accuracy rate we observed.
 It is difficult to be overconfident when you are correct most of the time.
 We also showed how intelligence organizations could take steps to minimize miscalibration by remapping forecasts in such a way that debiases them.